cypherstack/moneromixer/README.md

     ```bash
     monero-wallet-rpc --rpc-bind-port 18082 --disable-rpc-login --daemon-address 127.0.0.1:18081
     ```
-    - Security Note: `--disable-rpc-login` is used for simplicity in this script.
+    - Security Note: `--disable-rpc-login` is used for simplicity in this example command.
 In a production environment, you should use secure RPC authentication.

 ## Configure the Script:

-  - Open the `moneromixer.sh` script and adjust the configuration variables at the top to match your environment and preferences.
+Open the `moneromixer.sh` script and adjust the configuration variables at the top to match your environment and preferences.

-  - `RPC_PORT`, `RPC_HOST`, and `DAEMON_ADDRESS` should match your Monero setup.
+  - `RPC_HOST`, `RPC_PORT`, `RPC_USERNAME`, `RPC_PASSWORD`, and `DAEMON_ADDRESS` should match your
-  - `WALLET_DIR` is the directory where wallets and seeds will be stored.
-  - `SEED_FILE` is the path to a text file containing mnemonics (one per line) if you're using predefined seeds.
+    Monero setup.
+  - Set `USE_RANDOM_PASSWORD` to true if you want random passwords generated and saved alongside the mnemonics.
-  - `PASSWORD` can be set to your desired default password.
+  - `DEFAULT_PASSWORD` can be set to your desired default wallet password.
+Set to "0" to prompt for password entry.
 Leave it empty ("") if no password is desired.
-  - Set `USE_RANDOM_PASSWORD` to true if you want random passwords generated and saved alongside the mnemonics.
   - Set `USE_SEED_FILE` to true if you want to use mnemonics from a file.
+If false, new wallets will be created.
+  - `SAVE_SEEDS_TO_FILE` can be set to true to save seeds to a file in cleartext.
+WARNING: If false, the only record of these wallets will be in the wallet files created by monero-wallet-rpc.
+    If you lose those files, you will lose their funds.
+  - `GENERATE_QR` can be set to true to generate a QR code for receiving funds to churn.
+Requires `qrencode`.
   - Adjust `MIN_ROUNDS`, `MAX_ROUNDS`, `MIN_DELAY`, `MAX_DELAY`, and `NUM_SESSIONS` to control the
     churning behavior.